citrix/terraform-provider-citrix/docs/resources/aws_hypervisor_resource_pool.md

 - `availability_zone` (String) The name of the availability zone resource to use for provisioning operations in this resource pool.
 - `hypervisor` (String) Id of the hypervisor for which the resource pool needs to be created.
 - `name` (String) Name of the resource pool.
 Name should be unique across all hypervisors.
-- `subnets` (List of String) List of subnets to allocate VDAs within the virtual private cloud.
+- `subnets` (List of String) Subnets to allocate VDAs within the virtual private cloud.
 - `vpc` (String) Name of the virtual private cloud.

 ### Read-Only